Heatsoaking

 Introduction

-RatOS provides two mechanisms to help manage heatsoaking:
+RatOS provides two mechanisms to help manage general heatsoaking:

 - Basic heatsoaking simply waits for a configured time period after the bed has reached temperature.

-- Beacon adaptive heatsoak dynamically determines when the printer has reached sufficient thermal stability.
+- Beacon adaptive heatsoaking dynamically determines when the printer has reached sufficient thermal stability using beacon proximity measurements.

 The configured heatsoaking is used during the START_PRINT macro and by applicable calibration routines.

-Basic bed heatsoaking is used if adaptive heatsoaking is not enabled.
+Basic heatsoaking is used if beacon adaptive heatsoaking is not enabled.
 It simply waits for a fixed time period after the bed has reached temperature before proceeding.

 [gcode_macro RatOS]